-- ✓ A model of primary health care programme is in place which is replicable to other parts of the country. - ✓ In FPHC's target areas, a model of community based health care programme is in place which includes: - Volunteer health workers (CHWs and FHWs) trained and supervised by FPHC - Provision of first aid by CHWs - Sharing information with community on regular basis by CHWs and FHWs on different health topics - Monthly meetings between CHWs/FHWs and FPHC's staff members in which discussion is held on health topics. - Referral of clients/patients to appropriate public sector health facilities and FPHC's community labour rooms. - After successful hand over of EPI to department of health, provision of support to EPI technicians of department of health in routine vaccination - Active participation by CHWs/FHWs in Polio and other eradication campaigns of department of health - Submission of regular monthly reports of activities by FHWs and FHWs to FPHC - ✓ FPHC is successfully implementing UNCHR's health strategy - ✓ Linkages have been developed between FPHC's health outlets and public sector health facilities. - √ 89% pregnant women deliver in skilled hands - ✓ Around 98% delivered women have received 2 or more doses of TT vaccines. - ✓ Over 48,747 attendances in OPDs in one year. - ✓ TB Control Progrramme in place in selected Afghan refugee villages - ✓ Services for people with disabilities (PWDs) are in place.
-Over 100% targeted PWDs received services. - ✓ Close relationship with community is maintained. - ✓ Different male and female support groups are operational. - ✓ Health Committees are functional in all target areas. - ✓ Strong collaboration with Health Department of Government of Pakistan is maintained.
+- ✓ A model of primary health care programme is in place which is replicable to other parts of the country. - ✓ In FPHC's target areas, a model of community based health care programme is in place which includes: - Volunteer health workers (CHWs and FHWs) trained and supervised by FPHC - Provision of first aid by CHWs - Sharing information with community on regular basis by CHWs and FHWs on different health topics - Monthly meetings between CHWs/FHWs and FPHC's staff members in which discussion is held on health topics. - Referral of clients/patients to appropriate public sector health facilities and FPHC's community labour rooms. - After successful hand over of EPI to department of health, provision of support to EPI technicians of department of health in routine vaccination - Active participation by CHWs/FHWs in Polio and other eradication campaigns of department of health - Submission of regular monthly reports of activities by FHWs and FHWs to FPHC - ✓ FPHC is successfully implementing UNCHR's health strategy - ✓ Linkages have been developed between FPHC's health outlets and public sector health facilities. - ✓ TB Control Programme in place in selected Afghan refugee villages - ✓ Services for people with disabilities (PWDs) are in place.
+Over 100% targeted PWDs received services. - ✓ Close relationship with community is maintained. - ✓ Different male and female support groups are operational. - ✓ Health Committees are functional in all target areas. - ✓ Strong collaboration with Health Department of Government of Pakistan is maintained. - ✓ Comprehensive community development programme is in place. - ✓ 2 Sustainable health models functional in two Afghan refugee camps.

-- ✓ Comprehensive community development programme is in place. - ✓ 2 Sustainable health models functional in two Afghan refugee camps. - √ 4 round the clock community labour rooms remained functional out of which 3 are 100 financially self-sustained. - ✓ All health facilities of FPHC remained functional during COVID emergency with all precautionary measures in place. - ✓ Some of the programmes of FPHC have achieved 100% financial sustainability.
+- √ 4 round the clock community labour rooms remained functional out of which 3 are 100 financially self-sustained. - $\checkmark$ All health facilities of FPHC remained functional during COVID emergency with all precautionary measures in place. - ✓ Some of the programmes of FPHC have achieved 100% financial sustainability.